Living in Your Head: What It Means and How to Be Present

 Don’t get me wrong, it’s good to plan ahead.
 But when you are doing more thinking and analyzing than actual living, it might be time to get out of your head.

-Here are 8 signs you may be spending too much time in your head:
+Here are 8 signs you might be spending too much time in your head:

 Why You Should Get Out of Your Head and Into Your Body